Skip to main content

 - Error logs and stack traces

-4. LOW (Omit if context limited):
+4. LOW (Omit unless needed):

 - Generated files (dist/, build/)